Salicylaldehyde: Production

-Salicylaldehyde is prepared from phenol and chloroform by heating with sodium hydroxide or potassium hydroxide in a Reimer–Tiemann reaction:

-Alternatively, it is produced by condensation of phenol or its derivatives with formaldehyde to give hydroxybenzyl alcohol, which is oxidized to the aldehyde.
+Salicylaldehyde is produced by condensation of phenol with formaldehyde to give hydroxybenzyl alcohol, which is oxidized to the aldehyde.

-Salicylaldehydes in general may be prepared by other ortho-selective formylation reactions from the corresponding phenol, for instance by the Duff reaction, or by treatment with paraformaldehyde in the presence of magnesium chloride and a base.
+Salicylaldehydes in general are prepared by ortho-selective formylation reactions from the corresponding phenol, for instance by the Duff reaction, Reimer–Tiemann reaction, or by treatment with paraformaldehyde in the presence of magnesium chloride and a base.

 Natural occurrences

-Salicylaldehyde was identified as a characteristic aroma component of buckwheat.

-It is also one of the components of castoreum, the exudate from the castor sacs of the mature North American beaver (Castor canadensis) and the European beaver (Castor fiber), used in perfumery.

-Furthermore, salicylaldehyde occurs in the larval defensive secretions of several leaf beetle species that belong the subtribe Chrysomelina.
+Salicylaldehyde is a characteristic aroma component of buckwheat.
+Salicylaldehyde also occurs in the larval defensive secretions of several leaf beetle species that belong the subtribe Chrysomelina.
 An example for a leaf beetle species that produces salicylaldehyde is the red poplar leaf beetle Chrysomela populi.

 Reactions and applications

-Salicylaldehyde is used to make the following:
+Salicylaldehyde is mainly used commercially as a precursor to coumarin.
+The conversion entails condensation with acetic anhydride ("Perkin synthesis").